 Speaking at a United States Air Force Academy graduation ceremony on Thursday, Biden praised NATO’s unity amid the Russian invasion of Ukraine.

-“NATO is more energised and more united than it’s been in decades.
+list of 3 items“NATO is more energised and more united than it’s been in decades.
 It’s now even stronger with the accession of our newest ally, Finland – and soon Sweden – to the alliance, as soon as possible.
 It will happen.
 I promise you,” the US president said.

 His remarks come just days after US Secretary of State Antony Blinken urged Turkey to approve Sweden’s bid to become a NATO member.